Moral Pluralism is also known as ethical pluralism or

 clients, their interpretation of law, and their counseling of clients.

-been largely missing from the debate among lawyering theorists: the challenge of moral
+largely missing from the debate among lawyering theorists: the challenge of moral

 pluralism.
 Moral pluralism has been widely discussed in political and moral philosophy,

 but its implications for lawyering theory have been less fully explored.
 This article

 explores those implications by surveying what political and moral theorists say about the